 • Sugar.

-• Herbs - give color and aroma.
+• Herbs add color and flavor.

 Basic proportions and general rules